jpmanson/EasyOIDC/README.md

 post_logout_uri = http://localhost:5000
 ```

 In that case, EasyOIDC will get the server endpoints from the well-known url.
+You can also adapt the file examples/.env.google to your needs.

 If you want to provide the endpoints manually, you can do it as follows:

 ```bash
 # Google endpoints configuration example: